 Legal Pro, Jacoba Urist

 Jacoba earned her Juris Doctorate from New York University in 2002 as well as her Masters in Taxation in 2004.
 She also has a Masters from The Johns Hopkins University Institute for Policy Studies where she studied economic and regulatory issues.
-She's practiced at one of the country's top law firms and written on a wide range of topics for legal professionals.

 My 4-year-old has a fever.
 What can I give her to make it go down?